schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Wardrobe

-A bronze architectural drafter impresss at a amused showroom.
+A bronze architectural drafter impresss at an amused showroom.

 ## Picturesque Reviewer